This page contains affiliate links. Please read our disclosure for more info.

 Koh Lanta accommodation prices are lowest from mid-April until October.
-It’s rainy season and very quiet on the island (many restaurants and some hotels close), but it doesn’t rain every day and you can get fantastic deals of 50% off or more.
-This is the perfect time to treat yourself to a luxury resort!
+It’s rainy season and very quiet on the island (many restaurants and some hotels close), but it doesn’t rain every day, and you can get fantastic deals of 50% off or more.

 - Best Koh Lanta Luxury Resorts